 These are a few of the common transactional email types.
 There are other messages that can qualify as transactional but it all depends on your business or application type.
 Instead of focusing on all the possible types of transactional email, there are a few clear indicators that a message is not transactional:

-- If your email has multiple recipients receiving the same content and its not triggered by an event, then its not transactional.
-This would be considered bulk email.
-We explain the difference between the two in the blog post “Bulk vs Transactional”.
+- If your email has multiple recipients receiving the same content and it's not triggered by an event, then it's not transactional.
+This would be considered bulk (or marketing, or promotional) email.
+We explain the difference between the two in the blog post "Transactional vs. marketing emails".

 Let us know if you’re still unsure whether your emails qualify as transactional.
 Send us a sample at email@example.com and we’d be happy to take a look.